Osaka Protocol Price Hits $0.0000 on Top Exchanges (OSAK)

-Osaka Protocol (OSAK) traded down 6.9% against the U.S. dollar during the 1-day period ending at 21:00 PM ET on October 13th.
-Osaka Protocol has a market capitalization of $247.02 million and $776,635.50 worth of Osaka Protocol was traded on exchanges in the last day.
-During the last week, Osaka Protocol has traded down 10.1% against the U.S. dollar.
-One Osaka Protocol token can now be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+Osaka Protocol (OSAK) traded 3.9% lower against the dollar during the one day period ending at 8:00 AM ET on October 18th.
+In the last seven days, Osaka Protocol has traded 9.1% lower against the dollar.
+One Osaka Protocol token can now be bought for $0.0000 or 0.00000000 BTC on exchanges.
+Osaka Protocol has a market cap of $231.47 million and $645,887.78 worth of Osaka Protocol was traded on exchanges in the last 24 hours.

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.